Since I am continuously traveling, my refrigerator has been less regularly maintained, you know?

 Most recently, my produce scavenger hunt turned up some last-leg greens and thyme and a host of pantry items – butternut squash, onions, pine nuts, and currants.
 This is proof that a well-stocked pantry can make the difference between measly spinach salad and something to write home about.

-So, here it is: a fall-flavored panzanella (bread salad) that’s hardly traditional but that hardly matters.
+So, here it is: a fall-flavored Butternut Squash, Apple, and Currant Panzanella Salad recipe that’s hardly traditional but that hardly matters.
 It’s slightly reminiscent of the Zuni Café Roast Chicken Salad (missing the chicken, of course) with its pops of tart, sweet, and earthy from the currants, squash, and nuts.
 I’d never normally tell you to make a bread salad ahead, but my brother came over and ate the last bits and bobs a day later and was loving it more than when it was freshly made.